 Thus, your Commercial Driver’s License classification and any endorsement requirements that you would need will be agreed upon by the vehicle’s original class.
 This means that even though your automotive is altered or restructured, your commercial driver’s license will still be based on the original class of your vehicle.

-A Class A driver’s license is required for an overall total weight of vehicles that equate 26,000 lbs. or more and a towing capacity of more than 10,000 lbs.
+A Class A driver’s license is required for an overall total weight of vehicles that equate to 26,000 lbs. or more and a towing capacity of more than 10,000 lbs.

 In general, drivers that have a Class A Commercial Driver’s License operate 18-wheelers or what you call the “big-rigs”.